diffpy/diffpy.morph/docs/source/morphpy.rst

 funcx: tuple (function, dict)
     Apply a function to the x-axis of the (two-column) data.

+    This morph works fundamentally differently from the other grid morphs (e.g. stretch and squeeze) as it directly modifies the grid of the morph function.
+    The other morphs maintain the original grid and apply the morphs by interpolating the function ***.

     This morph applies the function funcx[0] with parameters given in funcx[1].
     The function funcx[0] take in as parameters both the abscissa and ordinate (i.e. take in at least two inputs with as many additional parameters as needed).